NutraSoft food manufacturing ERP software

 • Not tracking labor at the batch or SKU level

-Avoid these, and your costing will become a strong decision-making tool.
+Avoid these and your costing becomes a strong decision-making tool.

 NutraSoft: Labor Costing Made Simple